-However the Five Bells Inn is not the only community facility use or public house in Upwell.
+The Five Bells Inn is not the only community facility use or public house in Upwell.
 The applicant has drawn specific attention to The Globe Inn and the Royal British Legion within Upwell, as well as The Crown Lodge and The Moorings restaurant in Outwell which are alternative pub/ restaurants within the KRSC.
 Accordingly, the application does meet the requirements of part a) of Policy DM9 of the SADMPP.
 Only one aspect of the policy has to be satisfied.
+The applicant goes on to make the point that the Five Bells had traditionally been an Inn which included an element of accommodation alongside the public house.
+Therefore, the change of use is not dissimilar to the historic use of the building and this should be a key material planning consideration.